YoLynx/Verbal-to-Visual/README.md

 ## APPROACHES AND THEORY
-So in our project we explored the approches of gans like stack gans , dc gans , XLnets+gans , and we also explored modern hopefield model sp lets see all the approches
+So in our project we explored the approches of gans like stack gans , dc gans , XLnets+gans , and we also explored modern hopefield model so lets see all the approches :

 ### DCGANS
 * In our project, DCGAN serves as the core architecture for both the generator and the discriminator.